Bic Runga: 2016–present: Close Your Eyes and New Zealand Music Hall of Fame

 In October 2016, it was announced that Runga would release an album of consisting of ten covers and two original tracks titled Close Your Eyes.
 "Close Your Eyes" was released on 14 October 2016 as a single.

 In November 2016, Runga was inducted into the New Zealand Music Hall of Fame.
 Recorded Music CEO Damian Vaughan said "Bic is one of our most loved and treasured recording artists, her songs are instantly recognizable and have been part of the fabric of New Zealand for more than 20 years.
 We're honoured to present Bic with the 2016 Legacy Award and induct her into the NZ Music Hall of Fame".

+In September 2025, she announced her upcoming sixth studio album, Red Sunset, due for release in 2026.

 Personal life

-Runga's partner is singer Kody Nielson.
-She has three children: Joe (born 2007), Sophia (born 2013), and Frida (born 2015).
+Runga's partner is drummer Kody Nielson.
+She has three children.
 She has two sisters who are also musicians, Pearl Runga and Boh Runga.